luca009/NoteyWriteWPF/README.md

 Do note that NoteyWriteWPF saves Logs and Autosaves in the running directory and also saves settings in the user's AppData.

 ## License
-NoteyWriteWPF is licensed under the GPLv3, which in short means:
+NoteyWriteWPF is licensed under the GPLv3.
-  - You may use this software for commercial or private use.
-  - You may modify or distribute this software.
-  - I am not liable for this software.